joshwashywash/pixelize/README.md

 ## Disclaimer

-This tool is not intended to be a production-level application, therefore it is missing parts that you would normally see in those cases.
+This tool is not intended to be a production-level application, It is missing parts that you would normally see in those cases.

 ## Quick Start